Next: MOLPRO on the WWW

 a new spin-orbit integral program for generally contracted basis sets has been implemented.

-- Douglas-Kroll-Hess Hamiltonian up to arbitrary order.
+- Douglas-Kroll-Hess Hamiltonian up to arbitrary order and the eXact-2-Component (X2C) Hamiltonian.

 - Density-functional theory symmetry-adapted intermolecular perturbation theory (with density fitting),